OctopusDeploy/blog/blog/2021-10/upgrading-from-Octopus-3-is-easier-than-you-think/index.md

 1. Open the Octopus Web Portal.
 You may get caching-related errors when the Web Portal open the first time after the reinstall.
 If this happens, refresh the tab and Octopus should load fine.
 1. Run a deployment to check everything still works.

-## What next?
+## What's next?

 Once you've upgraded your Octopus instance, there are options to save yourself some work for future upgrades.

 The first is to [automate Octopus upgrade](https://octopus.com/docs/administration/upgrading/guide/automate-upgrades).
 This allows Octopus to deploy new versions to itself, performing all essential steps and reducing downtime.

-If an on-premises instance of Octopus Server is not a business need, you should also consider [migrating to Octopus Cloud](https://octopus.com/docs/octopus-cloud/migrations).
+If an on-premises instance of Octopus Server is not a business need, you could [migrate to Octopus Cloud](https://octopus.com/docs/octopus-cloud/migrations).
 Using Octopus Cloud means you'll never have to worry about upgrading, and you'll get access to all our new features as soon as they're available.

 ## We can help if you still have concerns!